alexcwu1121/stress_in_beams_AR/BEAM.md

 If you are new to the project and don't have a beam to use, this file will show you how to make a beam.

-You will need to printer all 3 MultiMarkerBodies found in [resources](https://github.com/alexcwu1121/stress_in_beams_AR/tree/master/resources).
-You will need to print/cut 'group_1.png', 'group_2.png', and 'group_3.png' so that the MultiMarkerBodies are each a 2x2 matrix of markers.
+You will need to print all 3 MultiMarkerBodies found in [resources](https://github.com/alexcwu1121/stress_in_beams_AR/tree/master/resources).
+You will need to print out 'group_1.png', 'group_2.png', and 'group_3.png' so that the MultiMarkerBodies are each a 2x2 matrix of markers.

 Next, you will need to get a foam beam that bends easily.
 Getting your hands on a foam beam will be up to you.